PLAY THERAPY & PARENTING SUPPORT

 For Children:

-Anxiety
+Anxiety and/or depression

-Behavioral issues or concerns
+Behavioral issues

 Frequent tantrums, excessive worry, “big feelings”

-Sleep and separation issues
+Sleep and/or separation issues

 Low self esteem & negative self-talk